 We spend a lot of time here at webFEAT Complete ensuring that our clients’ websites are shining examples of effective search engine optimization (SEO), and we’re proud to see the sites we build and optimize climb up the ladder toward that coveted Number One spot in search results.
 A lot of what we do for an SEO client is optimizing their site so that it reaches that point organically – that is, when a site’s quality and content are such that search engines can easily recognize it as relevant to a user’s search.
 There are several factors that go into this, including strategic use of keywords, building and earning links from other trusted websites, and producing quality content.
 But where does PPC fit in?

 PPC – An Organic Alternative, or Addition to Your Digital Strategy

 But organic SEO is only one way to put your site in front of users’ eyeballs.
 Paid or sponsored content – that’s Internet-speak for advertising — also goes a long way toward getting clicks.
 In fact, Google is so aware of the power of these sponsored links that it launched AdWords, an increasingly sophisticated self-service advertising tool that has been reported to earn the search engine giant over $100 million per day.
 PER DAY.

-As web marketers continue to learn about the relationship between organic and paid search rankings, take a look at these four reasons why you should be using AdWords in your web strategy:
+As web marketers continue to learn about the relationship between organic and paid search rankings, take a look at these four reasons why you should be using Google Ads (formerly AdWords) in your web strategy: